 7. Take it back.
 When you experience the frustration of buying something right before it goes on sale, take it back to the store once the sale starts and ask the store to refund the difference.
 It’s policy to give the sale price within a specified time frame at many, if not most, stores.

-11. Thrifty NW Mom’s website offers printable coupons on local deals for such things as a $60 iTunes card for $36, a discounted American Girl Magazine subscription and Nikon camera.
+11. Thrifty NW Mom’s website offers printable coupons on local deals for such things as a discounted luggage set, free Kindle books and more!

 12. Save money on hair services by going to a training salon!
-Get great deals at Toni & Guy Seattle Academy (formerly the Greenwood Academy of Hair) in Shoreline; call 206-542-1111.
-The Gene Juarez Advanced Training Salon in downtown Seattle also offers great deals on a variety of hair services, and if you sign up for its customer email list, you’ll receive e-coupons every month for even more savings.
+Get great deals at TONI&GUY Seattle Academy (formerly the Greenwood Academy of Hair) in Shoreline; call 206-542-1111.
+The Gene Juarez Advanced Training Salon in Seattle also offers great deals on a variety of hair services, and if you sign up for its customer email list, you’ll receive e-coupons every month for even more savings.

-13. Scoop up current magazines for a quarter, paperback best-sellers for a $1 and hardbacks for less than $5 at the Bellevue Friends of the Library Corner Book Store at the Bellevue Library.
-Check the website for hours during construction.
+13. Drop into the Bellevue Friends of the Library Corner Book Store for gently used books.
+Located at the Bellevue Library.
+Check the website for hours.

 15. Get your game on for a song!
-Play It Again Sports in Seattle, Lynnwood, Marysville, Woodinville and Renton has everything from skateboards to soccer nets, all gently used and at a great price.
+Play It Again Sports in Seattle, Lynnwood, Marysville, Woodinville, Vancouver and Renton has everything from skateboards to soccer nets, all gently used and at a great price.

-16. Fashionista tweens already know this well: You can get great deals on gently used designer clothes (think Juicy, Lucky, Hollister and Abercrombie & Fitch) at the Plato’s Closet stores in Lynnwood, Tukwila and Bellevue.
+16. Fashionista tweens already know this well: You can get great deals on gently used designer clothes (think Juicy, Lucky, Hollister and Abercrombie & Fitch) at the Plato’s Closet stores in Lynnwood, Tukwila, Tacoma and Bellevue.